 Screen Time - the Stronger iPhone Parental Control with iOS 12 and later version

 Apple Inc. is trying to do its best to minimize the kid's addiction to the phone and introducing new tools to quantify the time spent on the iPhone.
 That's why they introduce the new Screen time feature for stronger Parental control over the kid's activities.

 - Screen Time: This feature will break down the time the kids spend on their iPhones.
 It will also analyze that how often the kids pick their iPhone and the notifications, they get in the whole day on every app. you can get a weekly report of the usage of phones and every individual app.

 - App Limits: The parents can put a time limit on the use of the apps with a 24-hour basis system.
 By the time the app limit of the applications is over, the parents will get a notification.

 - Downtime: The other feature added in iOS 12 is the downtime feature.
 With the help of this feature, the parents can set up a scheduled time in which the device will lock itself down.
 In the meantime, the kids won't be able to access the apps also.

 - Family Sharing: The Screen Time feature works along with the Family Sharing.
 It will configure the screen time for the child remotely within the same family sharing group.

-Step 1.
-Go the settings app and in there you will see an option which says screen time.
+Step 1: Go to the Settings app, and in there, you will see an option that says screen time.

 You can also remotely manage the devices which are connected to the same iCloud account.
 Just go to the Family Sharing option in the Apple profile and select Screen Time.